🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below show the different forms in which fish were sold in 1950 and 1985.
-Summarise the information by selecting and reporting the main features, and making comparisons where relevant.
+The charts below show degrees granted in different fields at the National University in the years 1990, 2000, and 2010.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All